WDI-SEA/react_state_exercises_global/08-film-2-state.md

 Add a constructor method to the `Fave` component.
 Remember that any time you add a constructor to a class-based component, you have to call the `super` method (and pass it `props`).

-#### Step 2: Bind your event handler to this component
+#### Step 2 (NOT APPLICABLE IF USING ARROW FUNCTIONS): Bind your event handler to this component

 `this` binding can be a very finicky topic in JavaScript, but there are tricks to using it.
 To make your event handler work properly, you'll need to bind `this` to it.
+(Arrow functions take care of this for you, so you can skip this part if you're using ES6!)

 Add this line to your `Fave` component's constructor:

 ```js
 // This binding is necessary to make `this` work in the callback